-The Public Forum Guidelines with Application Form sets out the requirements for members of the Public to register to address Council or Core Council Committee by way of a Public Forum.
+The Public Forum Guidelines with Application Form sets out the requirements for members of the Public to register to address Council by way of a Public Forum.

 A Registration Form will need to be lodged online, or in-person at the Customer Centre by 12.00 noon on the Monday prior to the scheduled meeting, or by fax (08 8203 7575).

 Members of the Public may address a scheduled meeting of the Council, a Committee or the Adelaide Park Lands Authority on matters that are the subject of deliberation at the meeting or which the Council or the Adelaide Park Lands Authority has a direct interest or responsibility by way of a Deputation.

 A person or persons wishing to appear as a deputation at a scheduled meeting must register online, or deliver (to the principal office of Council) a written request by 12.00 noon on the Monday prior to the scheduled meeting.